alhajee/ckan/doc/maintaining/filestore.rst

 -------------

 .. versionchanged:: 2.2
-   The FileStore API was redesigned for CKAN 2.2.
+   The FileStore API was redesigned for FMLD 2.2.
    The previous API has been deprecated.

 Files can be uploaded to the FileStore using the